SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/Java/md-docs/java.md

    - In case you download `opentelemetry-javaagent.jar` file in different directory than that of the project, replace `$PWD` with the path of the otel jar file.

 3. Make sure to dockerise your application along with OpenTelemetry instrumentation.

-You can validate if your application is sending traces to SigNoz cloud by following the instructions [here](#validating-instrumentation-by-checking-for-traces).